andrerpena/react-mde/readme.md

 The following tyles from React-mde should be added:

- - **react-mde.scss**: The styling of the component itself.
+ - **react-mde/lib/styles/react-mde.scss**: The styling of the component itself.
- - **react-mde-command-styles**: This is the styling for the built-in commands.
+ - **react-mde/lib/styles/react-mde-command-styles.scss**: This is the styling for the built-in commands.
 If these commands are not going to be used.
 This doesn't have to be included.
- - **markdown-default-theme.scss**: The markdown theme to be used inside the preview box.
+ - **react-mde/lib/styles/markdown-default-theme.scss**: The markdown theme to be used inside the preview box.

 Example in importing styles in your `[entry_point].js`:

+    import 'normalize.css/normalize.css';
-    import '../node_modules/normalize.css/normalize.css';
+    import 'font-awesome/css/font-awesome.css';
-    import '../node_modules/font-awesome/css/font-awesome.css';
+    import 'react-mde/lib/styles/react-mde.scss';
-    import '../node_modules/react-mde/styles/react-mde.scss';
+    import 'react-mde/lib/styles/react-mde-command-styles.scss';
-    import '../node_modules/react-mde/styles/react-mde-command-styles.scss';
+    import 'react-mde/lib/styles/markdown-default-theme.scss';
-    import '../node_modules/react-mde/markdown-default-theme.scss';
+    import './styles/demo.scss';

-## Dependencies

-`React-mde` currently depends on:

- - Font Awesome - For the icons
- - Showdown - For rendering the markdown preview

 ## Commands